frebib/year-4-notes/net/notes.md

 - Full load balancing
 - Full failover

-# Domain Name System (DNS)
+# Domain Name Service (DNS)
 - Maps names to IP numbers (v4, v6) and vice versa
-- Locates resources (TODO: ?)
+- Locates resources
 - Once you own a domain name
-  - Create resource records within the domain
+  - Create resource records for the domain
   - Delegate portions of the namespace to other nameservers
   - Zone: group of resource records served from one nameserver
 - Lots of caching involved